bryanmylee/svelte-headless-table/docs/src/routes/docs/[...2]api/[...3]create-columns/+page.md

 #### `columnDef.id?: string`

+:::admonition type="warning"

+The `id` will be parsed with [`svelte-keyed`](https://github.com/bryanmylee/svelte-keyed), so make sure to format it without dot notation (`object.prop`) or array notation (`object[0]`).

+:::

 Defines the id of the data column. **Duplicate ids are not allowed** on a single table.

 _Defaults to the value of `accessor` if a string accessor is passed.
 If a function accessor is passed, defaults to the value of `header` instead_.

-:::admonition type="tip"

-The `id` will be parsed with [`svelte-keyed`](https://github.com/bryanmylee/svelte-keyed), so make sure to format it without dot notation (`object.prop`) or array notation (`object[0]`).

-:::

 #### `columnDef.header: RenderConfig | ((headerCell, state) => RenderConfig)`